Even the guest who doesn’t like nuts in their dessert will fall head over heels for this delicious and easy Pecan Pie Recipe!

 - 6 tablespoons unsalted butter

 - 1 cup light brown sugar packed

 - 3/4 cup corn syrup

 - 1/4 teaspoon salt

 - 2 cups pecan halves

-- When the pie crust is done pre baking, remove it from the oven and lower the tempreature to 320.
+- When the pie crust is done pre-baking, remove it from the oven and lower the temperature to 320 degrees Fahrenheit.
 Remove the aluminum foil and pie weights.

-- Bake for 50 minutes to an hour.
+- Bake for 50-60 minutes.
 The pie should be puffed up in the middle, and when you gently push on it it should spring back.
-Remove from the oven and alllow the pie to set for up to 2 hours.
+Remove from the oven and allow the pie to set for up to 2 hours.